jqvxz/ic-music/README.md

 ## Installation
-For legal reasons, I won't provide an installer or compiled version at this time The program currently only works when run within its environment:
+For legal reasons, I won't provide an installer or compiled version at this time.
+The program currently only works when run within its environment:

 ```cmd